-This is why i warn that people should be careful on sharing their personal information on social media.
+This is why i advice people to stop sharing their personal information on social media.

 This is a story Amaka shared with a police officer somewhere in Oweri Nigeria.
 Read On

 She went down on her knees as she was ushered into the officer’s office, weeping uncontrollably, she muttered, ‘Officer, please, help me.
 I need your help.
 Yes, I acted stupidly, but I didn’t do it’.
 Having comported herself, The Policeman demanded to know her story regarding a case of fraud of N5, 000, 000 (Five Million Naira) he was investigating.

 Amaka, 33, tall, elegant, hippy and busty, a young graduate in Owerri, is an active netizen of social media.
 She belongs to many Facebook groups.
 On one of the groups, the Admin on a Sunday morning asked members to post their account details, as someone maybe touched to ‘celebrate Sunday’ for them.
 Different account details flowed ceaselessly on the group’s platform and few confessed how some hitherto unknown persons have credited their accounts.
 Amaka got a chat up from someone who promised to send money to her the following day being Monday.
 The duo chatted for about 15 minutes on Facebook with the man bragging how money wasn’t his problem but a good lady to spend it on.
 They ended up booking an appointment to see each other the following day since both of them reside in the same city.